RefugeRestrooms/refugerestrooms/README.md

 [![Stories in Ready](https://badge.waffle.io/RefugeRestrooms/refugerestrooms.png?label=ready)](https://waffle.io/RefugeRestrooms/refugerestrooms)
 # REFUGE restrooms

-Providing safe restroom access to transgender, intersex, and gender noncomforming individuals.
+Providing safe restroom access to transgender, intersex, and gender nonconforming individuals.

 REFUGE is an effort to fill the void left by the now-defunct Safe2Pee website.
 It provides a free resource to trans\* and queer individuals in need of gender neutral and other safe restrooms.